logicalclocks/custom_transformation_fn_template/README.md

 # Online transformation function template

-This library can be used as a template to develop custom online transoformation functions for Hopsworks Feature Store.
+This library can be used as a template to develop custom transformation functions for the Hopsworks Feature Store.